ninchat/ninchat-nodejs/Bot.md

 ### Metadata messages

 In addition to audience metadata that is received at the start of the chat, metadata messages may be received during the chat.
-In order to do that the `ninchat.com/metadata` message type must be specified when instantiating Bot, and the `receive` event must be handled.
+In order to do that, the `ninchat.com/metadata` message type must be specified when instantiating Bot, and the `receive` event must be handled.